sharjeel-siddiqui12/blood-bank-app-using-kotlin-and-firebase/README.md

-# JU Blood Bank - Your Blood Donation Companion
+#  Blood Bank App - Your Blood Donation Companion

-JU Blood Bank is an Android mobile application developed in Kotlin that serves as a dedicated platform for blood donation and blood request management.
+ Blood Bank is an Android mobile application developed in Kotlin that serves as a dedicated platform for blood donation and blood request management.
 Whether you are looking for a blood donation or want to contribute by donating blood, our app simplifies the entire process and connects donors and recipients seamlessly.

 ## Key Features